-- (1) An owner or operator may satisfy the requirements of subsection 22a-449 (d)-109 (d) of these regulations by establishing a trust fund that conforms to the requirements of this section.
-The trustee shall be an entity that has the authority to act as a trustee and whose trust operations are regulated and examined by a federal agency or an agency of the state in which the fund is established. - (2) The wording of the trust agreement shall be identical to the wording specified in subdivision 22a-449 (d)-109 (n) (2) (A) of these regulations, and shall be accompanied by a formal certification of acknowledgement as specified in subdivision 22a-449 (d)-109 (n) (2) (B) of these regulations. - (3) The trust fund, when established, shall be funded for the full required amount of coverage, or funded for part of the required amount of coverage and used in combination with other mechanism(s) that provide the remaining required coverage. - (4) If the value of the trust fund is greater than the required amount of coverage, the owner or operator may submit a written request to the Director of the implementing agency for release of the excess. - (5) If other financial assurance as specified in section 22a-449 (d)-109 is substituted for all or part of the trust fund, the owner or operator may submit a written request to the Director of the implementing agency for release of the excess. - (6) Within 60 days after receiving a request from the owner or operator for release of funds as specified in subdivisions 22a-449 (d)-109 (m) (4) or (5) of these regulations, the Director of the implementing agency shall instruct the trustee to release to the owner or operator such funds as the Director specifies in writing.
+- (1) An owner or operator may satisfy the requirements of subsection [22a-449(d)-109 (d) of these regulations] (c) of this section by establishing a trust fund that conforms to the requirements of this section.
+The trustee shall be an entity that has the authority to act as a trustee and whose trust operations are regulated and examined by a federal agency or an agency of the state in which the fund is established. - (2) The wording of the trust agreement shall be identical to the wording specified in subdivision [22a-449(d)-109 (n) (2) (A) of these regulations] (2)(A) of subsection (k) of this section, and shall be accompanied by a formal certification of acknowledgement as specified in subdivision [22a-449(d)-109 (n) (2) (B) of these regulations] (2)(B) of subsection (k) of this section.

-(n) Standby trust fund.
+- (3) The trust fund, when established, shall be funded for the full required amount of coverage, or funded for part of the required amount of coverage and used in combination with other mechanism(s) that provide the remaining required coverage. - (4) If the value of the trust fund is greater than the required amount of coverage, the owner or operator may submit a written request to the [Director of the implementing agency] commissioner for release of the excess. - (5) If other financial assurance as specified in this section [22a-449(d)-109] is substituted for all or part of the trust fund, the owner or operator may submit a written request to the commissioner for release of the excess. - (6) Within 60 days after receiving a request satisfactory to the commissioner from the owner or operator for release of funds as specified in subdivisions [22a-449(d)-109 (m)] (4) or (5) of [these regulations] this subsection, the [Director of the implementing agency] commissioner shall instruct the trustee to release to the owner or operator such funds as the [Director] commissioner specifies in writing.

-(1) An owner or operator using any one of the mechanisms authorized by subsections 22a-449 (d)-109 (g), (i) or (j) of these regulations shall establish a standby trust fund when the mechanism is acquired.
-The trustee of the standby trust fund shall be an entity that has the authority to act as a trustee and whose trust operations are regulated and examined by a Federal agency or an agency of the state in which the fund is established.
+[(n)] (k) Standby trust fund.

-(2) (A) The standby trust agreement, or trust agreement, shall be worded as follows, except that instructions in brackets are to be replaced with the relevant information and the brackets deleted:
+- (1) An owner or operator using any one of the mechanisms authorized by subsections [22a-449(d)-109 (g), (i) or (j) of these regulations] (f), (h) or (i) of this section shall establish a standby trust fund when the mechanism is acquired.
+The trustee of the standby trust fund shall be an entity that has the authority to act as a trustee and whose trust operations are regulated and examined by a Federal agency or an agency of the state in which the fund is established. - (2) (A) The standby trust agreement, or trust agreement, shall be worded as follows, except that instructions in brackets are to be replaced with the relevant information and the brackets deleted: